Eggless Chocolate Cake

 Instructions

-- Preheat the oven to 320° F (160° C).
-Butter and flour an 8-inch (22 cm) cake pan or spray it with baking spray.
+- Preheat the oven to 320°F (160°C).
+Grease an 8-inch (22 cm) round cake pan with butter and flour, or use a baking spray.

 - In a large bowl, combine the flour, sugar, cocoa powder, and baking powder.

-- In a separate bowl, whisk the milk, vegetable oil, and vanilla extract.
+- In a separate bowl, whisk together the milk, oil, and vanilla extract.

-- Add the wet ingredients to the dry ingredients and stir with a wooden spoon until just combined.
-Don't over-mix!
+- Stir the wet ingredients into the dry ingredients until just combined.
+Be careful not to overmix.

-- Bake for 40 minutes or until a toothpick inserted in the center comes out clean.
+- Pour the batter into the prepared pan and bake for 40 minutes, or until a toothpick inserted into the center comes out clean.

-- Transfer to a platter and dust with powdered sugar before serving.
+- Once completely cool, dust with powdered sugar before serving.

 This cake is wonderful!
 I have made it twice already, with almond milk and with regular whole milk.
 It’s a wonderful, easy recipe!